AshishAlok/UniversityManagementSystem/README.md

 UML Diagrams
 - There are two pdf which contains UML diagrams.
 - One is activity diagram.
-- The other contains Java Class diagram and The Er diagram of the database.
+- The other contains Java Class diagram and The ER diagram of the database.